 Whether you opt for traditional print ads in magazines or subway stations or choose online promotion on social media or search engines, there are a few rules that make for great advertising.
 Below are some advertising best practices to apply to all your ads.

 There are a lot of best practices, tips, and tricks when it comes to advertising.
-It’s an art that’s been perfected over the years, and with the rise of modern advertising and new media, best practices continue to manifest.
+It’s an art that’s been perfected over the years, and with the rise of modern types of advertising channels and new media, best practices continue to manifest.

-In this section, though, we’re going to cover five famous advertising concepts that still work today — regardless of what advertising method or medium you’re using.
+In this section, though, we’re going to cover these five famous advertising concepts that still work today — regardless of what type of advertising method or medium you’re using.

 When used correctly, these advertising techniques will do wonders for your brand and products.